DeepC2: AI-powered Covert Command and Control on OSNs: Introduction

-Traditional C\&C channels are built using IRC, HTTP, P2P and other protocols.
-With the evolution of botnet detection, the construction of C\&C channels has focused on concealment and has begun to utilize public web services \cite{Yin18}, such as social networks, cloud drives, and online clipboards.
-Hammertoss (APT-29) \cite{FireEye15} was reported to use popular web services such as Twitter and GitHub to publish control commands and hide communication traces.
-HeroRat \cite{Stefanko18} used Telegram for C\&C communication on Android devices.
-Turla \cite{Faou20} utilized Gmail to receive commands and to exfiltrate information to the operators.
-These kinds of C\&C channels do not require attackers to deploy their own servers, and defenders cannot shut down the whole botnet by destroying the C\&C servers.
+In recent years, the attackers have begun to utilize online web services~\cite{Yin18}, such as online social networks (OSNs), cloud drives, and online clipboards, to build the C\&C channel.
+For example (as shown in Table~\ref{tab:ccs}), Hammertoss (APT-29)~\cite{FireEye15} used Twitter and GitHub to publish commands and hide communication traces.
+HeroRat~\cite{Stefanko18} used Telegram for C\&C communication on Android devices.
+Turla~\cite{Faou20} utilized Gmail to receive commands and exfiltrate information to the operators.